stsyg/terraform-azurerm-storage-logs/README.md

 The following resources will be created:

 - Azure Resource Group
-- Azure Storage Account to store TF state files
+- Azure Storage Account and Container to store TF state files

 ## Pre-requisites
 Several prerequisites need to be in place before using this repo.